AyushSingh004/TMDB-BOX-OFFICE-PREDICTION/README.md

-->Python Version:- python 2.7
+->**Python Version**:- python 2.7

-Some of the attributes may not found in the updated libraries so I suggest that use python 3.0 for suitable environment
+-Some of the attributes may not found in the updated libraries so I suggest that use python 3.0 for suitable environment

-->Anaconda Version:- anaconda 2
+->**Anaconda Version**:- anaconda 2